-At any one time there will always be a group of vulnerable people within the village, who should be monitored carefully during any emergency situation.
-The level of response and assistance they may require will vary according to their circumstances and needs at the time.

-Though no formal list of vulnerable people will be kept, local knowledge of villagers is deemed adequate to ensure that no such person is overlooked.
-Prior warning of an incident would mean that there is an ability to review and formalise knowledge of those who might find themselves in difficulty.

-This will cover the elderly, the disabled, those with special needs, post-op patients and others.
+- 2.26 At any one time there will always be a group of vulnerable people within the village, who should be monitored carefully during any emergency situation.
+The level of response and assistance they may require will vary according to their circumstances and needs at the time and the type of emergency. - 2.27 Though no formal list of vulnerable people will be kept, local knowledge of villagers is deemed adequate to ensure that no such person is overlooked.
+Prior warning of an incident would mean that there is an ability to review and formalise knowledge of those who might find themselves in difficulty. - 2.28 This review will cover the elderly, the disabled, those with special needs, post-op patients and others.
 Any level of intervention will cover a wide range of actions from visiting, to fetching supplies, to collecting prescriptions, carrying out other specific tasks and transportation to and from the village.
 There will be a need to carefully coordinate with agencies outside of the village to prevent duplication or omission.